django-auth-ldap/django-auth-ldap/docs/index.rst

 create associated model objects before the user logs in for the first time—you can call :meth:`django_auth_ldap.backend.LDAPBackend.populate_user`.
-You'll need an instance of :class:`~django_auth_ldap.backend.LDAPBackend`, which you can create yourself if necessary.
+You'll need an instance of :class:`~django_auth_ldap.backend.LDAPBackend`, which you should feel free to create yourself.
 :meth:`~django_auth_ldap.backend.LDAPBackend.populate_user` returns the new :class:`~django.contrib.auth.models.User` or `None` if the user could not be found in LDAP.